wko27/blog/_daily/2021-05-08-Pizza_Mosquitos.md

   * passed out from food coma
 * laundry
 * Jackie went to a walk to Los Altos
+* did a bit of coding while she was gone
+  * got into the groove with some German techno
-  * met up with her at Safeway
+* met up with Jackie at Safeway
   * cheap NY strip steaks again!
 * went to a pizza joint for dinner
   * two mosquito bites :(